-On Father’s Day this year, Mark launched Dads Matter UK to create a network of support groups for fathers in the United Kingdom.
+On Father’s Day of 2015, Mark launched Dads Matter UK to create a network of support groups for fathers in the United Kingdom.
 It will be expanding to reach dads worldwide this fall.

 “It’s important that men know that even though (postpartum depression) can be a very, very serious condition that can even be life-threatening ... it can be treated,” said Courtenay, whose organization, PostPartum Men, hosts an online forum for dads to share their stories.

 For Mark, things have definitely improved.
 He said of his son Ethan, “We get on great.
 We’re doing fine.”

 Editor's note: This story was first published on July 1, 2015, and has been updated.